 What do I do if something is wrong with my room?

 Problems related to your room or common areas within the building can be directed a Gryphon within the building.
 Gryphons can direct and assist students with repairs and corrections.

 What items are not permitted due to fire safety regulations?

-Halogen lamps, candles of any kind (including decorative), incense, automatic drip coffee makers, percolators, all cooking appliances such as hot plates, hot pots, microwave ovens, toasters, toaster ovens, electric fry pans, grills/griddles, portable heating units of any kind, electric blankets, and sun lamps.
+Halogen lamps, candles of any kind (including decorative), incense, automatic drip coffee makers, percolators, all cooking appliances such as hot plates, electric kettles, hot pots, microwave ovens, toasters, toaster ovens, electric fry pans, grills/griddles, portable heating units of any kind, electric blankets, and sun lamps.
 See GPO for a more complete list.

 First Year Housing

-How are the first-year student buildings arranged?
+Are the first-year student buildings single gender?

 What if I'd like to change the room assignment I received?
 Can it be changed?

 Past experience has shown that as the student becomes part of the camaraderie of the building, he/she usually no longer wishes to change.
 No room changes will be done prior to arrival.
 Students are asked to give their assignment a 10-day trial period.
 If the student is unhappy after that time, everything possible will be done to try to relocate him/her.
 Room change requests should be directed to your Assistant Director of Residence Life (AD-RL)).

 What should I do if I already submitted my residence application and wish to add a specific roommate choice or change the information I originally indicated?